 Target Groups:

 People who live in rural communities, and teens who need reproductive health care, should have access to the health services they need.
+Family Planning should also become a focus, since teen pregnancies occur too often, and result in reduced options later in life.
 Healthcare providers should be given incentives to locate their practices in rural and inner-city areas, in order to reach members of the community whose health needs are sometimes ignored.
 In addition, it is important to encourage doctors to accept more Medicaid patients, as well as individuals with low-income health plans.
 It is also essential to take health care to people in underserved areas, in order to increase access.
 To accomplish this, participants suggested home health visits as well as traveling/mobile health clinics.
 There also must be more support and funding behind community social work and FQHC’s.
 In Charlotte, participants felt as though there is little access to healthcare, and many people fall through the cracks.
 To improve access, a community health program should be developed and supported by the health department and hospitals.

-Quality of Healthcare:
+Quality of healthcare:

 Participants felt that all individuals should have access to quality healthcare.
 Healthcare providers should go beyond providing medical services, but should also be a source of preventative information on health, nutrition, exercise, and valuable resources.
 Providers should also be subsidized to provide quality care for all patients.
 In addition, a participant suggested that referrals must become more accurate because misinformation is a common problem.